-For an eCommerce app, the users interactions typically include,
+For an eCommerce app, the user interactions typically include:

-Lets see how else event option can be explored for eCommerce store
+Let’s see how else event option can be explored for an eCommerce store.

 - Event Count: Which says how many time the users have done that event.
 With this data, you can learn and understand the most happened event.

-- The event Location: This gives the location details like from which country the users have gone the event.
+- The Event Location: This gives the location details like from which country the users have gone to the event.

 - Event demographics: With this data, you can learn about the gender who has done most of the events.

-- Event Per session: This gives us the information about How many times a particular event that has happened in a users session,
+- Event Per session: This gives us information about how many times a particular event has happened in a user’s session.

 Note: You can view and compare the event statistics for a particular day, week and month.

 Google Analytics helps eCommerce store owners with the question- ” How often are your users converting?”

 The Actual conversion points can be discovered using Conversion Events.
 Users can add or remove any conversion events and view app stats.